calliweb-repo/Relais-Colis-Woocommerce/readme.txt

 == Description ==

-Relais Colis - Woocommerce is a custom shipping module designed for WooCommerce, the popular e-commerce plugin for WordPress.
-It provides shipping options to using all Relais Colis methods on your store's checkout.
+**Calliweb Relais Colis Shipping for WooCommerce** is a shipping plugin that integrates **Relais Colis** delivery services into your WooCommerce store.

+With this plugin, you can:
+- Offer customers the option to choose a Relais Colis pickup point during checkout.
+- Automatically synchronize shipping information with Relais Colis.
+- Generate and print shipping labels.
+- Display an interactive map of pickup locations.

+Whether you're a small e-commerce shop or a high-volume seller, this module simplifies the logistics process with Relais Colis services directly integrated into WooCommerce.

+This plugin is developed and maintained by **Calliweb**, a digital agency.
+It is not officially affiliated with or endorsed by Relais Colis.

-The module is distributed under the [GNU General Public License v3.0 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.en.html "GNU General Public License v3.0 (GPLv3)"), which means you are free to use, modify, and distribute this software as long as the terms of the license are respected.
+The module is distributed under the [GNU General Public License v3.0 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.en.html), which allows you to use, modify, and distribute it freely under its terms.

-== Relais Colis - WooCommerce, Shipping Module for WordPress ==
+== Installation ==

-TODO
+1. Upload the plugin folder to `/wp-content/plugins/` or install it directly via the WordPress Plugin Directory.
+2. Activate the plugin through the **Plugins** menu in WordPress.
+3. Go to **WooCommerce > Settings > Shipping > Relais Colis** to configure your API credentials and preferences.
+4. Set up shipping zones and methods to include Relais Colis.
+5. Save your settings and start offering Relais Colis delivery options to your customers.

 == Frequently Asked Questions ==

-= Question 1 =
+= Do I need a Relais Colis account? =

-It is intended for WordPress developers of all levels, but wishing to design beautiful administration pages very easily.
+Yes, you must have an active Relais Colis merchant account to use this plugin.
+You can request credentials from [Relais Colis](https://www.relaiscolis.com/).

+= Can customers choose their pickup point during checkout? =
+Yes, the plugin displays an interactive map or list of available pickup points based on the customer’s postal code or address.

+= Is the plugin compatible with all WooCommerce themes? =
+It is compatible with most WooCommerce-compliant themes.
+For optimal display, ensure your theme supports standard WooCommerce templates.

 == Screenshots ==